RehanMalek09/CMPG-323-Overview---37787594/README.md

 # Diagram Explaining Project and Repository Context and Integration

 # Branching Strategy to be used for each Project
+**Project 1:**
+Trunk based development is used with the "main" branch.

+**Project 2:**
+This project will employ feature branching, creating separate branches for new tasks or features.

+**Projects 3, 4, and 5 branching strategy will be decided after completing the initial projects.**

 # The use of .gitignore

+Regarding the use of a .gitignore file, it excludes files and folders from version control, ensuring irrelevant items aren't monitored.
+For Project 1, since there's no coding involved, a .gitignore file might not be necessary.

 # Storage of Credentials and Sensitive Information

+Regarding the storage of credentials and sensitive information, it's imperative to safeguard such data.
+Encryption methods like AES and DES, as well as hashing, are employed for data protection.
+Role-based access control limits data access.
+Reliable systems with security measures like firewalls ensure private information's safety.